This post is accurate and up to date as of February 10th 2021 and will be continuously updated as the situation unfolds.

 Case rates did increase again in mid-October in Poland as well as the rest of Europe, and the Polish government once again responded swiftly by implementing targeted measures in regions with a high number of cases (so called “red zones”).
 Although there has been no lockdown, red zone restrictions include the closure of restaurants, bars, malls, and gyms, and banning sporting events and large gatherings.

 As cases continued to increase throughout the month of November, all of Poland was placed in the “red zone.”
 This means that as of writing, most gastronomy, entertainment venues, and schools for students aged 10 and up remain closed.
-The good news is that the measures are working, and as cases have begun to plateau, the government has begun the process of reopening, with shopping centers reopening at the end of November, and schools, bars, and restaurants scheduled to reopen at the start of the new year.
+The good news is that the measures are working, and as cases have begun to plateau, the government has begun the process of reopening, with shopping centers reopening at the end of November, and hotels, museums, ski slopes, and facilities related to sports and tourism reopening on February 12.
+Although no official information has been released, most predict that the economy will reopen further in the month of March as cases continue to drop and more Poles get vaccinated.

 What social distancing measures will I be expected to abide by in Poland?